benchristel/sindarin/a-sindarin-phrasebook.md

 !!example

 [.s Lastog in edhil linno?] <br/>
-[.s Lastach in edhil linno?] <br/> "Do you hear the elves singing?"
+[.s.salo Lastach in edhil linno?] <br/> "Do you hear the elves singing?"

 /!